GSSBMW/SoftwareRouter/README.md

 # SoftwareRouter
-A software router which uses OpenCL to process some data.
+A software router which uses OpenCL to process some information of packets.